 7. They might cut your clothes with scissors.

-These kinds of molestation are just examples often happening in the train.
-They might harass you in a different way.
+These kinds of molestation are just examples often happening on the train.
+They might harass you differently.
 So be careful!

-You may wonder why these molesting acts are so common in the train in Japanese society.
-The main reason is Japanese women (or men) often feel embarrassed to be known by neighbor passengers by pointing at the criminal act and expressing their discomfort toward the molester or saying even a word to him/her to stop molesting.
-Some victims (especially young girls) are very scared of the molesters so that they can’t ask for help, they often just put up with the harassment and keep quiet until it ends, which indulges the ‘Chikan’ acts.
+You may wonder why these molesting acts are so common on the train in Japanese society.
+The main reason is Japanese women (or men) often feel embarrassed to be known by neighbour passengers by pointing at the criminal act and expressing their discomfort toward the molester or saying even a word to him/her to stop molesting.
+Some victims (especially young girls) are terrified of the molesters so that they can’t ask for help; they often just put up with the harassment and keep quiet until it ends, which indulges the ‘Chikan’ acts.

 Often, they find their targets on the platform in the station first while waiting for a train to come.
 Once they have found a target, they creep up to right next to the target and follow them quietly when getting on the train.

 Once the ‘Chikan’ and the victim are in the same train car near each other, as one example of ‘Chikan’ acts, the ‘Chikan’ starts touching his target’s body.

 ‘Chikans’ often look for someone who looks quiet because they are unlikely to express themselves, so the ‘chikan’ is less likely to be caught.
 Elementary and junior high school students are often seen as an easy target, as they commute to their school on their own and many of them take trains.
 Those young commuters are too young to understand what is happening to them, too scared to seek help from other passengers or report the incident to their parents or guardians.